-When the IRS examines your tax return, there’s a good chance you’ll end up owing additional taxes.
+When the IRS examines your tax return during the tax audit process, there’s a good chance you’ll end up owing additional taxes.
 This examination can also cause you to owe various penalties and interest.

 In many cases, the IRS charges these penalties due to inaccuracies on your return.
 It’s also possible to face tax fraud penalties if the IRS believes you intentionally violated the tax laws.